 Brick Lane is located in Wilby, Northamptonshire, set in a semi-rural location within a short car journey or 15-minute walk of basic retail and amenities.

 Brick Lane is located in Wilby, Northamptonshire.
 It is set in a semi- rural location within a short car journey or 15 minute walk of basic retail and primary health care services.
 Other facilities include country parks, supermarkets, beauty salons, hair salons and restaurants.

 Wilby village has several bus stops along the main road in which Brick Lane is located.
 The closest bus stop is around a 2 minute walk away, this route goes to Northampton.
-Brick Lane has 2 homes vehicles and we ensure that the home is proactive in ensuring structured plans are made to allow the young people to use the car prioritising health appointments, contacts and education and any other appointments in which the young people may have.
+Brick Lane has 2 homes vehicles and we ensure that our home is proactive in ensuring structured plans are made to allow the young people to use the car, prioritising health appointments, contacts and education and any other appointments which the young people may have.

 "Communication from the home is excellent.
 The home takes on board suggestions from mum and she feels that her views are listened to and important to the home.
 Mum states that BHL “is like a different child” than when he was first admitted to Brick Lane.
 He has been helped by staff to manage his emotions and has made great progress in his placement.
 Mum has no concerns about the home or BHL’s placement."

 Brick Lane Community

 Recent developments in the community have lead the home to join an online forum, which is kept up to date with local news in the area.
 We work alongside Northamptonshire Police and local education professionals, in order to information share but to also alter our location risk assessment with information shared in order to safeguard our young people.

 The home is fully committed to promoting social inclusion and as such, we actively encourage young people to engage in community activities which further their own interests.
 The home has established links with social groups, youth clubs and sporting clubs to allow young people to continue with their own hobbies and interests.

 The Brick Lane Team